RiaSingh2000/Shop-Fiinder/README.md

 - Translate the app (you don't have to create an account).
 - Write some code.
 Please follow the code style used in the project -to make a review process faster.

+## Getting Started
+This sample uses the Gradle build system.
+* Download the samples by cloning this repository or downloading an archived snapshot.
+(See the options at the top of the page.)
+* In Android Studio, create a new project and choose the "Import non-Android Studio project" or "Import Project" option.
+* Select the CurrentPlaceDetailsOnMap directory that you downloaded with this repository.
+* If prompted for a Gradle configuration, accept the default settings.
+Alternatively use the "gradle build" command to build the project directly.
+* Add your API key to your app's gradle.properties file